royerlab/.github/profile/README.md

 - The [ClearVolume](https://github.com/ClearVolume) organisation holds repositories created by Loic Royer in the context of the [ClearVolume paper](https://www.nature.com/articles/nmeth.3372) when he was a postdoc in the [Gene Myers lab](https://www.mpi-cbg.de/research/researchgroups/currentgroups/gene-myers/group-leader) at [MPI CBG](https://www.mpi-cbg.de/).
 - The [AutoPilot](https://github.com/MicroscopeAutoPilot) organisation holds repositories created by Loic Royer in the context of the [Autopilot paper](https://www.nature.com/articles/nbt.3708) when he was collaborating as a postdoc with [Philipp Keller](https://www.hhmi.org/scientists/philipp-j-keller) at [HHMI Janelia](https://www.janelia.org/).
-- The [napari](https://github.com/napari) organisation was initially created by Loic when he started the project with [Juan Nunez Iglesias](https://github.com/jni).
-Loic is not currently an active maintainer of this project, napari has taken a bright life of its own and is maintained by a vibrant and talented team of core developpers, the best possible outcome.